SovnSkyrim/QWEST/README.md

 Remember that you can't switch race/sex using Showracemenu because of such a mod!

 #### Keep It Clean (Survival)
 - The mod should remain deactivated.
-After your first bath it will activate itself but only for the first bath so don't forget to disable it afterwards.
+No matter what.

 #### LOTD Settings
 - LOTD Settings → General → Shippment Crate Locations :